proycon/folia/README.md

 XML is an inherently hierarchic format.
 FoLiA does justice to this by utilising a hierarchic, inline, setup.
-We inherit from the D-Coi format, which posits to be loosely based on a minimal subset of TEI.
-Because of the introduction of a broader paradigm inspired by the KAF (KYOTO Annotation Format or Knowledge Annotation Format), FoLiA is not backwards-compatible with D-Coi, i.e. validators for D-Coi will not accept FoLiA XML.
+We inherit from the D-Coi format, which posits to be loosely based on a minimal subset of TEI, but are not backwards compatible.
 It is however easy to convert FoLiA to less complex or verbose formats such as the D-Coi format, or plain-text.
-Converters will be provided.
+Converters are provided.
 This may entail some loss of information if the simpler format has no provisions for particular types of information specified in the FoLiA format.

 The main characteristics of FoLiA are: